 Thank you, Maryann

-Youāre very welcome, Michael.
-Thank you for the laugh. :)
+Youāre very welcome, Susan :)